EternityForest/THUNDERWARS/README.md

 Watch a night sky, hear music that gives goosebumps, visit a tall building, read cosmic scale writing. [^15]

+### ⚔️ The Path of the Warrior-Poet

+Artist’s Drills for Steady Hand and Focused Mind

+> “A sword is sharpened by repetition, not rage.
+A line is straightened by patience, not perfection.”
+— Old proverb from the Monastery of Quiet Ink

+#### Drill I — The Line of Honor

+Draw a grid of lines across a page — slowly, evenly, without ruler or haste,

+Strive for even spacing and consistent pressure.

+#### Drill II — The March of Alignment

+Place small objects — screws, coins, scraps — in perfect rows and columns by eye.
+Adjust until every item “feels” aligned.

+Create a grid of evenly spaced dots on paper in the same way.

+#### Drill III — The Pulse of Craft

+Choose a repetitive motion (cutting, sanding, stitching, typing).
+Perform it 100 times with unbroken rhythm and even pressure.

+#### Drill IV — The Long Road

+Keep a pencil moving purposefully for a full minute without pause, creating a pattern of your choosing.

 ## FIELD BOOK